kevfev/AutomanPy/examples/1 - Single Task Examples/README.md

 Estimate low: 62.000000 high:62.000000 est:62.000000
 ```

-For a more detailed example see:
+For a more detailed example see the above example folders.